Vlad-PLK/vlad-plk.github.io/_posts/2025-09-02-A-New-Beginning.md

 ---
 layout: post
-title: "Day 1: Let's Get This Journey Started!"
+title: "Let's Get This Journey Started!"
 date: 2025-09-02 15:00:00 +0000
 categories: [devops, daily-log, roadmap]
 tags: [linux, aws, kubernetes, learning-journey]
 ---

-# Day 1: Let's Get This Journey Started! 👋
+# Let's Get This Journey Started! 👋

 **Week 1 Focus**: Linux Fundamentals & Networking Basics

 Welcome to the very first entry of my DevOps & Cloud Blog! 👋

-This entry introduces the structure of my daily posts, my roadmap, and how I'll be documenting my progress day after day over the next 12 to 16 weeks.
+This entry introduces the structure of my posts, my roadmap, and how I'll be documenting my progress.
 Think of this as the blueprint for everything that follows.

-## 📋 Daily Blog Structure
+## 📋 Blog Structure

 All future entries will follow this consistent format:

-**🎯 Daily Context & Objective** - What I'm focusing on and why
+**🎯 Context & Objective** - What I'm focusing on and why
 **✅ Work Recap & Achievements** - Concrete things I accomplished
 **🧗 Challenges & Struggles** - What fought back and gave me trouble
 **📚 Key Learnings & Progress** - New skills and concepts I actually understood